 The cold winter months can make kids stircrazy.
 Stuck inside, they dream of a warmer season when they can run and play with endless energy outdoors.
 And then they enter your Sunday school classroom, after a week of being cooped up at school and home, with a God-given, wiggly case of the fidgets and squirms.
 So tap into kids’ natural energy and exuberance with these active indoor games specially designed to let kids move while teaching them more about their faith.

-1. Reach for Hearts
+1. Reaching for Hearts